takeokunn/emacs-lsp-scheme/README.md

 ## Installing

-Currently this software is only available through this repository.
-Simply check it out and add it to your load path, for example:
+This software is available on MELPA.
+Make sure MELPA is configured, and install it with `M-x package-install RET lsp-scheme`.
+Alternatively, download this repository and add it to your load path, for example:

 `(add-to-list 'load-path "~/.emacs.d/lisp/lsp-scheme/")`